plumvillage/newsletter/src/2023/en/articles/sr-bo-de--the-angels-of-summer.md

 {% image "article2023/sr-bo-de-done/DSC_4020_e.jpg" %}

-## The super naughty can also be sad
+## The Super Naughty Can Also Be Sad

 I found that I was able to love the children equally, whether they easily followed our guidance or not.
 During the two weeks of retreats in Germany, there were two girls who were incredibly energetic, smart, and … super naughty.
 They set up all sorts of games to play, to destroy, and to tease everyone.
 To be honest, I only dared to look from afar and did not have the courage to come close and play with them.

 One afternoon while playing shuttlecock with the brothers and sisters, “Super naughty #1” came and whispered, “Sister, can you play with me?”
 From the look on her face I knew that she was sad because she had to say goodbye to her friend, as “Super naughty #2” had gone home.
 I turned and asked with an affectionate voice, “Yes, what game do you want to play?”
 Playing with her, I discovered that she was a very emotionally sensitive girl.
 Once she could feel the love from the brothers and sisters, she became more at ease and quiet than before.
 From that, I realized that no matter how indescribably naughty a child can be, if we have enough inclusiveness, embrace and acceptance, it will be an opportunity for them to change.

-## The future of the world lies in the hands of the angels
+## The Future of the World Lies in the Hands of the Angels

 One tranquil morning, the golden sun painted the mulberry leaves and the meditation hall roof.
 The sun’s rays skipped and hopped everywhere amidst the chirping music of small birds.
 In stillness, I enjoyed the scene before my eyes.
 Suddenly a thought arose: *If people in the future no longer value spiritual life and society moves more towards consumption, this peaceful natural setting may disappear and the meditation hall may become a supermarket.* I thought of the angels at that moment.